FlowerTailor/ClassicDotaInstaller/README.md

 ## Dota 2 Classic 6.84 One-Click Installer (Windows)

 This folder contains a PowerShell script that installs and configures the community Dota 2 Classic 6.84 client on Windows.
+PRESS THE GREEN "CODE" BUTTON AND SELECT "DOWNLOAD ZIP"

 ### What it does
 - Installs from a local archive you provide (ZIP/7z)